brightspot/react-examples/graphql-schema-versioning/README.md

 # GraphQl Schema Versioning

-Thanks to GraphQL's ability to only retrieve data requested, seldom are there changes made that will break the user's application.
-Though that is the case, the user will likely want to have access to the most up to date schema in their applications.
-As the schema evolves, the application can get any updated types and fields while still running the same code/queries as before avoiding any breaking changes.
+This example demonstrates Brightspot's ability to use a GraphQL endpoint to track changes and compare versions of a schema.
+As the schema evolves, the front-end application can retrieve the most up to date version to avoid any breaking changes.

 *https://graphql.org/learn/best-practices/#versioning*

 ## What you will learn

-1. How to view Schemas Versions via Brightspot or with [GraphQL Inspector](https://www.the-guild.dev/graphql/inspector/docs/introduction)
+1. How to view schema versions via Brightspot or with [GraphQL Inspector](https://www.the-guild.dev/graphql/inspector/docs/introduction)
-2. How to compare Schema Versions via Brightspot or with GraphQL Inspector
+2. How to compare schema versions via Brightspot or with GraphQL Inspector
 3. How to use GraphQL Inspector to monitor changes before running [Codegen](https://www.the-guild.dev/graphql/codegen/docs/getting-started) to generate new types/schemas

 ## Running the example application